 In the post COVID-19 environment, business leaders are quickly realizing the benefits of building more agile, efficient and adaptable operations that can thrive in a rapidly changing and unpredictable environment.
 Although digital transformation (DX) has been a hot topic for the past few years, the pandemic has made clear the DX benefits to be captured as businesses work to accommodate the needs of a largely remote workforce.

-As a result, businesses are greatly accelerating their DX, specifically looking at increasing their overall connectivity – with one key solution being software-defined networking (SD-WAN).
+As a result, businesses are greatly accelerating their DX, specifically looking at increasing their overall connectivity – with one key solution being managed SD-WAN services.
 Faced with this unprecedented shift, businesses have found themselves ill-prepared and left scrambling to support a fully distributed and mobile employee base.
-The rapid impact of COVID-19 has strained their ability to provide the mobility, bandwidth and security they need to resume business as usual and address future network challenges.
+The rapid impact of COVID-19 has strained their ability to provide the mobility, bandwidth and network security services they need to resume business as usual and address future network challenges.

 While others look for solutions, businesses and their partners who have already embraced SD-WAN are finding the flexibility to support remote connectivity and a more cost-effective way to provide coverage.
 A key benefit of SD-WAN is customization, providing automatic adjustments that quickly optimize and adapt to each organization’s unique needs.
 It enables businesses to manage their network and its connections through software instead of hardware, which can be very costly and difficult to replace.
 With the move to SD-WAN, IT leaders can exert greater control over their network, making changes in response to their environment and current needs.
 Furthermore, access to real-time visibility into applications and network traffic can reveal key insights and trends, helping business leaders to drive smarter decisions.